daviaser/daviaser/README.md

 - 🔭 I’m currently working on projects to strengthen my coding skills and develop new ones.
 - 🌱 I’m currently learning JavaScript, PHP, C++, API design techniques and Cloud computing
 - 👯 I’m looking to collaborate with developers and software structured businesses/companies by working on projects possibly through interships so that I can gain real world working experiences to sharpen and acquire new and existing skills needed to get my desired carrer path.
 - ⚡ Fun fact: I love travelling and learning about different cultures.
-I would love to visit every country in the world some day!!
+I would love to visit every country in the world someday!!